timofey-stepanov/remote_run/README.md

     rr --init
     ```

-    Editor will open.
-Set up configure wariables with your prefrable server and directory on server.
+    Editor will be opened.
+Set config variables with your server and a remote directory.

 - Run your commands on server.
 Example: